Facilitating a community of support for veteran spouses

 The Veteran Spouse Network (VSN) began in January 2015 as an online and in-person forum for veteran spouses throughout Texas to become engaged in defining resources and programming for themselves and their families.
-Today, the VSN has grown to a network of over 800 spouses across Texas.
-As we move forward, we continue to grow members and partners, offering opportunities for spouses to connect, share resources and offer ongoing support and guidance within their community and throughout the state, and across the country.
+Today, the VSN has grown to a network of over 800 spouses.
+As we move forward, we continue to grow members and partners, offering opportunities for spouses to connect, share resources and offer ongoing support and guidance within their community, throughout the state, and across the country.

 Our work is influenced by the understanding that Veteran families rely on strong communities to support each other while facing their unique challenges.
 Veteran spouses, this is your network.
 This network is meant to incorporate your input, voice and perspectives.
 We strongly encourage you to become involved!
-The network is designed to include members from across the state of Texas either by accessing this website, our Facebook page, by participating in our programs, or by meeting up with local members to find support and share relevant resources.
+The network is designed to include members either by accessing this website, our Facebook page, by participating in our programs, or by meeting up with local members to find support and share relevant resources.
 As our network continues to grow, it is our hope that it will be influenced by its members and will become the resource that its members need it to be.
-We are here to help build it and identify programming and events that you want to see more of in your area, or in the state.
+We are here to help build it and identify programming and events that you want to see more of in your area.
 Please do not hesitate to contact us with your input and ideas on how to make this network what you want it to be!

 After 17 years at war, the U.S. faces unprecedented challenges in caring for military service members and their families.
 Numerous programs address the mental and physical health needs of veterans, but few attend to the needs and experiences of their family members.
 In particular, spouses’ views on, and needs for, mental health have received sparse attention.